iadwait/Threading-in-Swift/README.md

 - Grand Gentral Dispatch Work Item (Cancel Task in GCD)
 - Disptach Semaphore to handle race conditions
 - Operation Queue to make parallel task executions
-- Operation Queue to cancel operations or pause the queue
+- Operation Queue to cancel operations or pause/resume the queue

 ## Thank You !!